 Private Practice with Individuals and Couples

-I started in private practice two years ago and have loved working with individuals from all walks of life.
+I started in private practice five years ago and have loved working with individuals from all walks of life.
 I feel incredibility privileged to have been invited into the lives of the people who come to talk to me and to have the opportunity to witness their strength and courage.

 Personal & Political